Can I Keep My Tax Refund in Chapter 13 Bankruptcy?

 If you don't know what your plan requires, your best bet is to start by talking with your Chapter 13 bankruptcy attorney.

-You can ask the bankruptcy court to excuse your responsibility by filing a Chapter 13 plan modification if you're required to pay your tax return.
-You must file a separate plan modification yearly that includes:
+You can ask the bankruptcy court to excuse your responsibility by filing a Chapter 13 plan modification if you must pay your tax return.
+You must file a separate plan modification yearly that includes the tax refund you'd like to keep, the refund amount, and the financial hardship you're facing.

 Bankruptcy courts tend to excuse a tax refund turnover if you need it for something necessary and unexpected.
 Buying food, making your car payment, or paying anything else included in your original Schedule J: Your Expenses budget likely won't be approved without some other hardship factor.